 Finally, cybersecurity experts note that the gold standard of verifying election outcomes when deploying electronic voting is the ability to have universal verifiability.
 This principle encompasses all the elements of verification articulated above.
-It means that voters can ensure their ballots reflect their voting intentions (cast as intended), confirm that the tally reflects the votes cast (recorded as cast), and check that the votes are included in the tally without knowledge of the vote content (tallied as recoded) (Benaloh, 2014; Goodman, 2017).
+It means voters can ensure their ballots reflect their voting intentions (cast as intended), confirm that the tally reflects the votes cast (recorded as cast), and check that the votes are included in the tally without knowledge of the vote content (tallied as recoded) (Benaloh, 2014; Goodman, 2017).
 These latter two verifications are open to the public and not limited to any one voter (Castello, 2016).
-Ensuring that votes are tallied as recorded is achieved via mathematical calculations that ensure ballots were counted correctly without giving away information about individual voters.
-Some companies offer end-to-end verifiable technology that allows for universal verifiability.
-Although it has yet to be used in a binding election in Canada, it has been trialed elsewhere.
+Ensuring that votes are tallied as recorded is achieved by way of mathematical calculations that can ensure the ballots were counted correctly without giving away information about individual voters.
+Some companies offer end-to-end verifiable technology that allows for universal verifiability although it has yet to be used in a binding election in Canada, it has been trialed in other jurisdictions.

-While specific suggestions are outlined in the recommendations, the Nunatsiavut Assembly should opt for an approach that is easy to use and understand and that balances the principles of security and accessibility.
-As technology evolves it will be possible to change or upgrade approaches in the future depending on the needs of beneficiaries in the Canadian Constituency.
+While specific system suggestions are outlined in the recommendations below, the Nunatsiavut Assembly should opt for an approach that is easy to use and understand and balances the principles of security and accessibility.
+As technology continues to evolve it will be possible to change or upgrade approaches in the future depending on the needs of beneficiaries in the Canadian Constituency.